motan1337/Templates-for-web-devs/README.md

 It takes like less than 30 seconds for all of them to get them up and running with your custom text

-They pages are written in html, css and javascript, and they are very nicely packaged in one single html file without any external dependency.
+The pages are written in html, css and javascript, and they are very nicely packaged in one single html file without any external dependency.